Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Multi-Objective SMC

 Our incremental scheme indefinitely samples batches of $m$ strategies as shown in \Cref{alg:incremental}, updating $\underline{C}$ and $\overline{C}$ whenever a strategy has been evaluated.
-When interrupted (in our implementation: upon reaching a user-specified timeout), it returns the current candidate approximations $\underline{C}$ and $\overline{C}$.
+When interrupted, it returns the current candidate approximations $\underline{C}$ and $\overline{C}$.
 For \Cref{thm:UnderapproxConf} to hold at any interruption point, we need to divide the error budget $\alpha$ over an a priori unknown number of batches.
-We do so using the union bound and a user-specified factor~$f \in (0,1)$: The $i$-th batch receives error budget $(1 - f)^{i-1} \cdot f \cdot \alpha$.
-The budget within each batch is then divided equally among the $m$ strategies.
+We use the union bound and a user-specified factor~$f \in (0,1)$: The $i$-th batch gets error budget $(1 - f)^{i-1} \cdot f \cdot \alpha$.
+Each batch's budget is then divided equally among the $m$ strategies.
 We parametrise the SMC invocations in line~\ref{alg:incremental:SMC} with precision $\varepsilon$, not the number of runs $n$; in this way, as $\alpha$ decreases from batch to batch, the number of runs performed per strategy increases.
 If we fixed $n$ instead, then $\varepsilon$ would increase, resulting in larger and larger boxes for later strategies.

-\begin{lemma} With probability $\gamma = 1 - \alpha$: \begin{enumerate}[label={(\arabic*)}] \item When interrupted, $\underline{C}$ returned by \Cref{alg:incremental} is an underapproximation. \item When not interrupted, $\underline{C}$ and $\overline{C}$ inside \Cref{alg:incremental} almost surely converge to an under- and overapproximation with precision $\sqrt{2d\varepsilon^2}$, respectively. \end{enumerate} \end{lemma}
+\begin{lemma} With probability $\gamma = 1 - \alpha$: \begin{enumerate}[label={(\arabic*)}] \item When interrupted, $\underline{C}$ returned by \Cref{alg:incremental} is an underapproximation. \item When not interrupted, $\underline{C}$ and $\overline{C}$ inside \Cref{alg:incremental} almost surely converge to an under- and overapproximation with precision $2\sqrt{d\varepsilon^2}$, respectively. \end{enumerate} \end{lemma}